Resident Orthopaedic Core Knowledge FAQs

 Frequently Asked Questions

-How do I enroll my residency program in ROCK?
+How do I subscribe to ROCK?

 To get started, or to renew your current subscription, contact AAOS customer service at 800-626-6726.

-How can I access ROCK?
+How do I use ROCK?

 My residency program is subscribed to ResStudy.
 Why do we need ROCK?

-By leveraging both resources, your residents will benefit from the standardized, comprehensive curriculum provided by ROCK and be prepared for the OITE with the resources available through ResStudy.
+ResStudy is an online quiz bank that provides a vast library of 3,500 practice questions.
+It is a self-directed study tool designed to prepare residents for their exams.
+By leveraging both resources, your residents will benefit from the standardized, comprehensive curriculum provided by ROCK and be prepared for the OITE (and, ultimately, the ABOS Part 1 exam) with the resources available through ResStudy.

 What are the key objectives of ROCK?